-Braves’ Acuña carted off with apparent leg injury in Miami
+Braves’ Acuña carted off with right knee injury in Miami

-MIAMI (AP) — Braves star Ronald Acuña Jr. was carted off the field in tears with an apparent right leg injury during Atlanta’s 5-4 win over the Miami Marlins on Saturday.
+MIAMI (AP) — Braves star Ronald Acuña Jr. was carted off the field in tears with a right knee injury during Atlanta’s 5-4 win over the Miami Marlins on Saturday.

+Atlanta manager Brian Snitker said Acuña was being evaluated Saturday night and the team hoped to know more about his status by Sunday morning.

+“He’s in a lot of pain, I can tell you that.
+It’s a tough break for the team and for him,” Snitker said.

 Acuña landed awkwardly on his right leg after jumping on the warning track in right field to try to catch a drive from Jazz Chisholm Jr. in the fifth inning.
-He slammed into the outfield wall and crumbled on the warning track, immediately grabbing toward his right knee while Chisholm sprinted out an inside-the-park homer.
+He slammed into the outfield wall and crumbled on the warning track, immediately grabbing his right knee while Chisholm sprinted out an inside-the-park homer.

 Acuña tried to walk off but dropped back to the ground in shallow right field.
 A trainer tended to him while a cart was retrieved, and concerned teammates gathered quietly around him.